shahaaryan24/IceCreamShop-Marketplace/README.md

-# CS-180-Project-5
+# CS-180-Capstone-Reuploaded
-CS 180 Capstone Project
+This was the Project submitted for my CS-180 Project in Decemeber 2023.

 # Group Members
 Aaryan Shah <br />